-Soccer is another intercollegiate sport and matches are held with other teams in the Midwest Conference.
+Soccer has recently been added to the intercollegiate participation list and matches are with other teams in the Midwest Conference.

 Practice area for athletic teams is at Buchtel Field which is located four blocks south of the main campus.

 Students desiring information about